cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 iRMSD and APDB
 ==============
 All you need is a file containing the alignment of sequences with a known structure.
 These sequences must be named according to their PDB ID, followed by the chain index ( 1aabA for instance).
-All the sequences do not need to have a known structure, but at least two need to have it.
+All the sequences do not need to have a known structure, but at least two is required.
 Given the alignment, use the following command:

 ::